yarocruz/yarocruz.github.io/posts/2022-03-11-is-html-a-programming-language.md

 ---
 title: Is HTML a Programming Language?
-summary: Spoiler alert: The answer is yes.
+summary: Spoiler alert.
+The answer is yes.
 tags:
 - posts
 - html